jazzband/wagtailmenus/README.md

 ### 2. Allows you to manage multiple 'flat menus' via the CMS

 Have you ever hard-coded a menu into a footer at the start of a project, only for those pages never to come into existence?
 Or maybe the pages were created, but their URLs changed later on, breaking the hard-coded links?
 How about 'secondary navigation' menus in headers?
 Flat menus allow you to manage these kind of menus via the CMS, instead of hard-coding them.
-This means that the page URLs dynamically update to reflect changes, and adding/removing items is possible without needing to touch your project's codebase.
+This means that the page URLs dynamically update to reflect changes, and making updates is possible without having to touch a single line of code.

 <img alt="Screenshot of FlatMenu list page in Wagtail admin" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-flatmenu-list.png" />